 Anyway, even the bloated version is one of the best films of all time.
 As Danny Peary wrote, "Every shot is bizarre and fascinating."
-Although it's usually not considered steampunk, I would call it the most important example, because it's the most popular and acclaimed vision of an alternate technological world, mixing devices and styles that we find new, old, and unfamiliar.
+Although it's usually not considered steampunk, I would call it the most important example, because it was an early and popular vision of an alternate technological world, mixing devices and styles that we find new, old, and unfamiliar.
 Of course, like Kafka, Gilliam is really showing us our own world.
 In one of the most important shots, the camera backs and rises from a vehicle on a highway to show it walled in on both sides by endless billboards with scenes of beauty and happiness, while on the other side is industrial wasteland all the way to the horizon.
-In another key shot, a secretary cheerfully types a transcript of a screaming tortured prisoner in the next room.

 Brazil is a pessimistic film about revolution.
 It creates a nightmarish order that we want to destroy, and then begins to destroy it.
 Characters and locations -- the plastic surgery victim, Sam's apartment -- are more disordered each time we see them.
 As Sam tries to fight the system, his own life unravels.
 When he kills the dream monster and removes its mask, he sees his own face.
 Sam is bound to the structures he wants to destroy, and in the end he can only escape by destroying his own sanity.